-Disabled Students' Allowances (DSAs) are available if you have a disability, mental-health condition or specific learning difficulty.
+Disabled Students' Allowances (DSAs) help pay any extra costs you might have as a direct result of a disability , including a long-term health condition, mental-health condition or specific learning difficulty, such as dyslexia or dyspraxia.
 DSAs are additional funding available for students who otherwise may not have been able to attend a higher education course.
 You must meet the definition of a disability under the Equality Act 2010.

 You can get DSAs if: